openspending/openspending/README.md

 `docker-compose.dev-services.yml`: This defines backing services used by the platform, such as Redis, ElasticSearch, and PostgreSQL.
 This file also includes fake-s3 in place of AWS S3, so you don't have to set up an S3 bucket for development.
 It is not recommended to use this for production.

+`docker-compose.data-importers.yml`: This defines the services used for the separate [os-data-importers](https://github.com/openspending/os-data-importers) application.
+They depend on services defined in `docker-compose.dev-services.yml`.
+Unless you are working on the data-importers or its associated source-spec files, it's not necessary to run this file.

 `docker-compose.local.yml`: Create this file to add additional services, or overrides for the base configuration.
 It is ignored by git.

 `Dockerfiles/*`: Most services are maintained in their own repositories, but a few small custom services used by the platform are maintained here. `os-nginx-frontend` is a basic frontend nginx server and configuration files to define resource locations for the platform.
 This will be build and run directly by `docker-compose.base.yml`.